FrancoisVongue/20-days-challenge/NODE.md

 ```
 -
                                     **Note**
-In custom middleware when you send a response, you have to return after that.
+In custom middleware when you send a response, you have to `return` after that.
 If code will reach the call to `next()` function after you have returned a response
-to a client you will get an error.
+to a client you will get an `error`.

 ## 3rd party middleware
 `Morgan` - logging middleware => npm i morgan